AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 > with a special flag which is passed to a blocking page.
 Blocking page itself can do some checks
 > and close the window if it is really a popup.
 Otherwise, page should be loaded.
 > It can be combined with other request type modifiers, such as `$third-party` and `$important`.
-> However, the blocking page may not detect a popup in some cases, so it is recommended to use an
+> However, the blocking page may not detect a popup in some cases, so it is recommended to use the
 > [AdGuard Popup Blocker](https://github.com/AdguardTeam/PopupBlocker) userscript instead.

 #### **`$match-case`** {#match-case-modifier}